- Learning about Raoul Dufy and his work

 reproduction, outline, pattern, primary colors, secondary colors

 Look here for more information about Raoul Dufy.
-Click on the following titles to see examples of Dufy's paintings during his Fauvist period (1905-1909): Boats at Martigues, Traveling Show, Landscape With Red and Yellow, and Sailboats at Sainte-Adresse.
+Click here and scroll down for four examples of Dufy's paintings during his Fauvist period (1905-1909).

 The Life of Raoul Dufy

 The French painter Raoul Dufy is known for his brightly colored and highly decorated scenes depicting the pleasurable aspects of everyday life.
 The joie de vivre (joy of life) expressed in his paintings helped to popularize modern art.

 Le Havre in Normandy, France in 1877, Dufy was the oldest of nine children.
 He left school at the age of fourteen, taking a job to help support his family.
 Showing a rare talent for drawing, he attended evening classes in a local art school so he could continue his job during the day.

 In 1900, Dufy won a grant to study art in